-- 433.273 Rules of division.
-The Health Division shall adopt rules pertaining to the implementation of ORS 433.235 to 433.284, which shall include, but need not be limited to: - (1) The definition of "restrictable" disease; - (2) The required immunization against diseases, including rubella, considered to be dangerous to the public health under ORS 433.267; - (3) The time schedule for immunization; - (4) The approved means of immunization; - (5) The procedures and time schedule whereby children may be excluded from attendance in schools or facilities, including service of notice to parents; - (6) The manner in which immunization records for children are established, evaluated and maintained; - (7) The exempted schools and children's facilities; and - (8) The implementation of ORS 433.282 and 433.283.
-[1973 c.566 s.4; 1977 c.457 s.2; 1981 c.78 s.6; 1991 c.255 s.7]
+- Sec.
+1. The Department of Human Services, in consultation with members of the medical community, educators and county health departments, shall formulate a plan to be implemented by July 1, 2006, to include hepatitis A and pneumococcal conjugate vaccines in the immunization requirements for entry into school and school-based day care in Oregon.
+The Department of Human Services shall report the plan to the appropriate health-related interim committee prior to the beginning of the Seventy-second Legislative Assembly.
+[2001 c.720 §1] - 433.273 Rules of department.
+The Department of Human Services shall adopt rules pertaining to the implementation of ORS 433.235 to 433.284, which shall include, but need not be limited to: - (1) The definition of "restrictable" disease; - (2) The required immunization against diseases, including rubella, considered to be dangerous to the public health under ORS 433.267; - (3) The time schedule for immunization; - (4) The approved means of immunization; - (5) The procedures and time schedule whereby children may be excluded from attendance in schools or facilities, including service of notice to parents; - (6) The manner in which immunization records for children are established, evaluated and maintained; - (7) The exempted schools and children's facilities; and - (8) The implementation of ORS 433.282 and 433.283.
+[1973 c.566 §4; 1977 c.457 §2; 1981 c.78 §6; 1991 c.255